Wickslynx/DiscordBots/README.md

-# My Discord Bots.
+# DiscordBots!

-These are the sourcec codes for my discord bots ive built for different ERLC servers.
+These are the sourcec codes for my discord bots i have built for different ERLC servers.

+These bots include:

+- Los Angoles Roleplay Bot